adoptium/api.adoptium.net/CONTRIBUTING.md

 ## Source code management & branching

 There are two main branches in the project:
-- `master`
+- `main`
 - `production`

 All contributions should be made by forking the project and raising a pull request (PR) against the `master` branch.

-The `master` branch represents the current live state of the [Staging environment](https://staging-api.adoptopenjdk.net/).
+The `main` branch represents the current live state of the [Staging environment](https://staging-api.adoptium.net/).

-The `production` branch represents the current live state of the [Production environment](https://api.adoptopenjdk.net/).
+The `production` branch represents the current live state of the [Production environment](https://api.adoptium.net/).

 For more details related to deployment of the API, see [the deployment section](#deployment--continuous-deployment-cd) of this guide.